Aeroluna/LunaCoopMod/README.md

 Prevents situations where all your Wrathwalkers mega overkill one unit.
 Unsuprisingly makes Wrathwalkers significantly stronger against smaller units, especially with P1.

-- Fixed a bug where Mothership using Aiur skin death ragdoll model instead of Tal'darim.
+- Fixed an issue where Mothership using Aiur skin death ragdoll model instead of Tal'darim.
 - Changed Ascendant shadow trail model to be red.
 - Restored missing beam effect on Ascendant's Psionic Orb.
 - Added a visual effect to Mothership's Mass Teleport ability.

-A few visual fixes/changes.
+yeah.

 ## Nova